 If you insist, the best option for a DIY trip would be to go to Punta de Mita, Anclote Beach, there you'll find motorboat owners that can take you there, the distance is around 5 miles.

 There are options that take you there from Nuevo Vallarta, Bucerías and elsewhere, but the price and time at sea will go up.
 In the case of a trip from Puerto Vallarta or Nuevo Vallarta, the sailing time is around 1 hour to 1 hour and twenty minutes.

-It's a very popular tour, so don't wait till the last minute to reserve, it might just be sold-out.
+- It's a very popular tour, so don't wait until the last minute to reserve, it might just be sold-out.